 Why does handwashing with soap for at least 20 seconds destroy viruses?

 Wok & Wildflowers Question from facebook

-April 25 Update: The wildflowers are here, and we are not doing Wok & Wildflowers in 2020.
+April 25 Update: The wildflowers are here, and we so sorry to miss offering Wok & Wildflowers in 2020.

 Please don't hesitate to contact us if you have any other questions.
 We are here.

-April 10: We have our garden started and look forward to bringing in organically-grown snow peas in late May.
+April 10: We have our garden started and look forward to bringing in what we are able to offer this year.